aedobrynin/hydraChess/README.md

 sudo apt install redis
 ```

+3. Check configs in [hydraChess/config.py](hydraChess/config.py) and update them if needed.

 ## Running
 **You can run everything using scripts if:**
 1. Your env is in "dev" directory